 I’m reviewing what new in various flooring alternatives and finding some new possibilities to consider for your retro style kitchens, living rooms, hallways and more.
 I am really pleased to have discovered this Tarkett Fiber Floor, the Antonia design, available in Taupe Brown or Navy.
 It’s a resilient sheet flooring — really easy on the feet, super easy to keep clean, likely among your least expensive choices — and hurray: this Persian or Moroccan (?) or Moorish (?) tile design an authentic choice for mid century interiors, especially from the early 1960s onward.

-Here’s just one reference photo — from a post I did showing some 1968 home interior designs.
+Here’s just one reference photo from a previous post about that groovy faucet.
 Obviously, this is wall tile – but you saw this stuff even more frequently on floors, I’ll hazard.

 And look at this beauteousness: A bunch NOS rolls of 1960s or 1970s resilient sheet flooring (there are more styles if you click through to the post) spotted by Alison at a salvage place in Seattle.
 As you can tell, I have a thing for Persian tile flooring – I love it.
 I’ll keep an eye out, among my marketing materials, for shots of this flooring in place – especially as resilient sheet.
 I know I’ve seen it.

 Back to the Tarkett Antonia flooring, another thing that would lead me to consider this floor is the applause it earned from Consumer Digest in 2010.
 Here are some excerpts from Tarkett’s news release, which also provides additional details on the floor’s construction: